ocrmypdf/OCRmyPDF/docs/api.md

 Starting in OCRmyPDF v16.13.0, the plugin interface has been updated:

-- Plugin hooks now receive `OCROptions` objects instead of `argparse.Namespace`
+- Plugin hooks now receive `OcrOptions` objects instead of `argparse.Namespace`
-- `OCROptions` provides the same attribute access as `Namespace` (duck-typing compatible)
+- `OcrOptions` provides the same attribute access as `Namespace` (duck-typing compatible)
-- Plugin developers should update type hints: `from ocrmypdf._options import OCROptions`
+- Plugin developers should update type hints: `from ocrmypdf._options import OcrOptions`
 - Built-in plugins no longer modify options in-place for better immutability

-Most existing plugins will continue working without modification due to the duck-typing compatibility between `OCROptions` and `Namespace`.
+Most existing plugins will continue working without modification due to the duck-typing compatibility between `OcrOptions` and `Namespace`.